Afif13/CSS-Tip/content/filedset-legend/index.md

 ---
 layout: layouts/post.njk
-title: "Recreating the <filedset> component and its <legend>"
+title: Recreating the <filedset> component and its <legend>
-description: Using a basic HTML and few lines of CSS to recreated the filedset component
+description: Using basic HTML and a few lines of CSS to recreate the fieldset component
 date: 2026-01-21
 tags: posts
 ---